zhoubowen-sky/shadowsocks-kcptun/README.md

 # Shadowsocks-kcptun
-An alpine-based docker image with shadowsocks-kcptun for breaking the GFW.
+An alpine-based docker image with shadowsocks-kcptun and shadowsocksr for breaking the GFW.

 ## Step for usage
 - 1、Prepare a cloud server for building proxy services